-The LM instead didn’t have these limitations: differently from the other modules, it didn’t have to cope with the aerodynamic stresses of the liftoff from Earth (during which it was protected by a streamlined fairing), it didn’t have a delicate heat shield to protect and it had no fuel tanks in direct contact with the outside skin.
-Accordingly, it could be equipped with a more effective thermal control system, which included a thermal blanket made of multiple layers of Mylar or Kapton.
+This apparent technical contradiction actually has a very sensible explanation.
+Differently from the Command and Service Modules, the LM didn’t have to cope with the aerodynamic stresses of the liftoff from Earth (during which it was protected by a streamlined fairing), didn’t have a delicate heat shield to protect, and had no fuel tanks in direct contact with the outside skin.
+Accordingly, it could be equipped with a more effective thermal control system, which included a thermal blanket made of multiple layers of Mylar and/or Kapton.
 Spacers formed an insulating gap between the blanket and the pressurized crew compartment.
 The LM also had a sublimator similar to the one used for the spacesuits.

 The apparently fragile, tin foil-like appearance of the LM was produced by this thermal blanket, which concealed the normal underlying metal structure shown in Figures 7.17-1 and 7.17-2 and in the illustrations of Figures 7.17-3 and 7.17-4.